Emotionally sterile performative bullshit in your pocket

 HATGPT

 This is the first and only time ChatGPT impressed me, and it still fucked up.
-Credit where it’s due.
+Royally, might I add.
 After experimenting with specific text strings, I made it rewrite the in-game text en masse.
 I explicitly forbade it from changing any control bytes.
-What are control bytes, you ask?
-Control bytes are used to format the text, as well as indicate when it begins and ends.
+For those unaware, control bytes are used to format the text and indicate when it begins and ends.
 ChatGPT ignored my command and overwrote most of the control bytes in the game.
 Now, if a text box shows anything at all, it’ll be garbled numbers, random sprites, and insipid quotes scrolling for minutes before suddenly ending.
 Sometimes, there’s a YES/NO prompt at the end of it.
 The fun part is trying not to choose the one that traps you by dumping the entire script in one go.
-This hack is a monstrosity.
+This hack just became a monstrosity.

 it's begging me to kill it

-OpenAI claims that ChatGPT usage can boost your productivity.
+Hilariously, OpenAI claims that ChatGPT usage can boost your productivity.
 In practice, this is complete bullshit.
 Nothing about my time with ChatGPT was productive.
-This is a prototype at best.
-It can't do anything of merit.
+This is a prototype at best and it can't do anything of merit.
 Regardless of that, humans are a major problem, and will never use this responsibly no matter what form it takes.
 Too many lazy people exist, and will use it to rob themselves of their own voice, scam people, validate horrible ideas, or worse.
 The more indefensibly bad things about ChatGPT and technology like it are obvious, and have been covered ad nauseam.
 Environmental damage, stolen copyrighted material, corporate attempts to replace employees with it.
 These all need to be stopped immediately.
 Copyrighted material should only be stolen by people, not robots.
-The worst thing is that CEOs, shareholders, and other useless people believe they can use this for something of value.
+The worst thing is that CEOs, shareholders, and other useless people genuinely believe the hype.
 That'd be hilarious if it didn't mean people trying to make a living weren't put at risk.